nf-core/test-datasets/README.md

 ### delete_me

-The `delete_me` folder does not adhere to a defined structure as data in this folder should be directly as fast as possible, whenever a more suitable dataset is found that can be added to the `genomics` folder.
+The `delete_me` folder does not adhere to a defined structure as data in this folder should be delete as fast as possible, whenever a more suitable dataset is found that can be added to the `genomics` folder.

 ### generic